leesei/leesei.github.io/src/content/post/computer-cpu.md

 ### Air Coolers

-Corsair dominates the AIO liquid colling markets, their air cooling solution is not as competitive Noctua NH-U12S have better thermal and acoustic performance
+Corsair dominates the AIO liquid cooling markets, their air cooling solution is not as competitive Noctua NH-U12S have better thermal and acoustic performance

 [How to choose the right CPU Air Cooler - YouTube](https://www.youtube.com/watch?v=R5GhNnLVUrw) Dark Rock